 Women’s Barrel Racing — This event is a horse race with turns.
 The cowgirl’s time begins as she rides her horse across the starting line in the arena.
 She makes a run around three upright barrels, which are in a cloverleaf pattern, and back to the starting line where the clock stops.
 Tipping a barrel is permitted, but if it is knocked to the ground, a five-second penalty is added to her time.

 Team Roping — Team roping is the only rodeo event that features two contestants.
 The team is made up of a header and a heeler.
 The header ropes the horns, then dallies or wraps his rope around his saddle horn and turns the steer to the left for the other cowboy who ropes the heels.
-The heeler must throw a loop with precision timing to catch both of the steer’s hind legs.
+The heeler must throw a loop with precision timing to catch both of the steer’s hind legs; only catching one leg results in a five second penalty.
 The time clock stops once both ropers have made a catch and brought the animals to a stop, facing each other.

 Bull Riding — Bull riders, who might not weigh more than 150 pounds, place a flat braided rope around a bull that weighs almost 2000 pounds.
 The bull rope is placed around the animal, just behind its shoulders.
 It is then looped and threaded through itself and the cowboy wraps it around his riding hand with only his grip holding him in place.
 The rider relies on balance and leg strength to make the eight-second buzzer.
 Look for bull riders to sit up close to their bull ropes and to turn their toes out because rides are judged on the riding style of the competitor and the bucking ability of the bull.

-Occasionally referred to at Rodeo’s most dangerous event, this is a night you won’t want to miss.
-Unlike the PRCA Rodeo performances where you see all 7 Pro Rodeo events – this is JUST BULLS!
+Often referred to at Rodeo’s most dangerous event, this is a night you won’t want to miss.
+Unlike the Medved PRCA Rodeo performances where you see all 7 Pro Rodeo events – this is JUST BULLS!
+Showcasing the PRCA’s top bull riders and some of the rankest bulls on tour.
 True down-and-dirty, in-your-face, hard-hitting competition!